web4bio/webgen/README.md

 # [Web Genomics](https://www.stonybrook.edu/commcms/vertically-integrated-projects/teams/webgen_~_web_genomics/)
 Precision Medicine requires an ever growing Biomedical BigData reference.
 This growth is particularly striking for pathologies with a genomic basis, like Cancer.
 Accordingly, NIH/NCI has spearheaded the establishment of interoperable multi-petabyte sized Genomic Data Commons ([gdc.cancer.gov](https://gdc.cancer.gov), also article [PMC5683428](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5683428/)) as a data ecosystem that the scientific community, including the citizen scientist, can populate with analytical applications.
 The goal of this project is to explore this new data-rich landscape by developing nimble Web Applications (Apps) that help find novel associations between genomic features and cancer phenotypes.
 For more information see [Stony Brook University VIP page](https://www.stonybrook.edu/commcms/vertically-integrated-projects/teams/webgen_~_web_genomics/).

-## Todo
+## To Do

-1. Create gihub account, request access to this project, list you id with your name below.
+1. Create a Github account, request access to this project, list you id with your name below.
-2. Create a webgen doc at https://beta.observablehq.com (use your github credentials).
+2. Create a WebGen doc at https://beta.observablehq.com (use your Github credentials).
 Publish it.
-3. Have a look at [freecodecamp.org](https://www.freecodecamp.org) as reference for JS leaning.
+3. Have a look at [freecodecamp.org](https://www.freecodecamp.org) as reference for JS learning.
-4. Start checking your fellow participant's notebooks and github activity.
+4. Start checking your fellow participants' notebooks and Github activity.
-5. Study [GDC](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/) (Genomics Data Commons) [API](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/) and note how easy it is to retieve data.
+5. Study [GDC](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/) (Genomics Data Commons) [API](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/) and note how easy it is to retrieve data.
 So the next step is to start doing just that in the middle of your own notes.
 Have a [look at mine](https://beta.observablehq.com/@jonasalmeida/webgen).
 6. Review official GDC tools (https://gdc.cancer.gov/access-data/gdc-community-tools)
 7. Check out some existing work (https://github.com/oncojs)